EU governments tackle Poland over unpaid road-builders

 "This phenomenon seems to have reached a level which indicates that support from the Polish government might be helpful in order to avoid negative implications to the image of Poland's business environment," it said.

-The value of claims against the roads agency lodged with Polish courts stands at about 10 billion zlotys ($3.15 billion), according to the letter, which called the sum "unusual and unprecedented".
+The value of claims against the roads agency lodged with Polish courts stands at about 10 billion zlotys (2 billion pounds), according to the letter, which called the sum "unusual and unprecedented".
 It asked Piechocinski to look into the matter.

 The Economy Ministry declined to comment.